baileycmiller/blog/_posts/2017-11-16-deep-stuff-from-adobe-max-2017.md

 ## Expression

->“It’s in you and it’s gotta come out.”
+_“It’s in you and it’s gotta come out.”_

->- James Victore
+<div style="text-align: right">-James Victore</div>

 ### The Internal Struggle

-> “I absolutely hate myself at the same time I love myself.
-That dichotomy is the fuel for my creative process.”
+_“I absolutely hate myself at the same time I love myself.
+That dichotomy is the fuel for my creative process.”_
-> - Jonathan Adler
+<div style="text-align: right">- Jonathan Adler</div>

 My favorite personality at Adobe Max was Jonathan Adler.
 This potter, designer, and author has a fiery spirit and an honest view of himself that fuels his creative journey in a fresh way.
 I’m always privy to people that can be open about their mental struggles in a way that is inspiring, honest, and/or funny.
 This is what Jonathan Adler was in his [keynote](https://max.adobe.com/sessions/max-online/#20423).